tpruzina/spreload/README.md

 TOTAL TIME WITH SPRELOAD = 8999 (ms)

 SPEEDUP = avgfirefox / avgspreloadfirefox = 1.267 -> ~27% speedup (cold start)

-Note1: Averaged from 3 runs and several tabs (same ff settings), in all cases deviation was <500ms compared to average.
-Note2: Only userprofile and extensions were preloaded (~/.mozilla/), not firefox binary/libraries etc.
-Note3: Tested with "Don't load tabs until selected", disabled directory caches (network connection shouldn't play role here).
-Note4: BTRFS filesystem was used for ~/mozilla, and laptop hdd
 </pre>

+Note1: Only userprofile and extensions were preloaded (~/.mozilla/), not firefox binary/libraries etc.
+*Note2: Tested with "Don't load tabs until selected", disabled directory caches (network connection shouldn't play role here).
+*Note3: BTRFS filesystem was used for ~/mozilla, and laptop hdd

 Any suggestions or bugreports are wellcome.